School scrutinized after ESPN blowout is 'scam,' Ohio finds

 ODE says Bishop Sycamore's administrator characterized his program as a way to get more exposure for football players who were having trouble getting into colleges.

-The department is recommending lawmakers make changes to state law to avoid a repeat of the situation.
+The department recommends lawmakers make changes to state law to avoid a repeat of the situation.

+According to the Associated Press, in their investigation, the ODE found zero evidence that the school enrolled multiple students this year.
+They concluded that Bishop Sycamore didn't meet minimum standards, including academic offerings and student safety.

+The news outlet reported that ODE launched the investigation after the school lost 58-0 in an August televised game against Florida-based powerhouse IMG Academy.